Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Wiener Fractal Measure and Quantum Fields on Curved Space-time

 for $m=\hbar \mu/c$ to be the physical mass.\footnote{For more detailed discussion about the relations between fractal parameters $\sigma$ and $\mu^2$ and the physical constants $\hbar$ and $c$ see \cite{varshovi1}.} Hence, for the Feynman measure

 the Wiener fractal measure with strategy \textbf{A} becomes:

 However, as we discussed in \cite{varshovi1} the replacement (\ref {7}) causes the heat kernel of the Gaussian term of the Wiener measure to be replaced with a quadratic function which is not always dominating.
-Therefore, the Wiener fractal measure (\ref {11}) is not well-defined over $C_{\mathcal N}$.
-To overcome this subtlety, we should transfer to complex analysis.
-As we pointed out in \cite{varshovi1} incorporating an infinitesimal heat kernel term after analytic continuation of the Wiener fractal measure would compensate some of the pathologies emerging from replacement (\ref {7}) via the equation:
+Therefore, the Wiener fractal measure (\ref {11}) is not well-defined over $\mathbf C_{\mathcal N}$.
+To handle this subtlety, we should transfer to complex analysis.
+As we pointed out in \cite{varshovi1} incorporating an infinitesimal heat kernel term after analytic continuation of the Wiener fractal measure would compensate some of the pathologies emerging from the replacement (\ref {7}).
+This complexification is conducted via the following equality:

 Then, the next strategy is:\\